Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Evaluation metrics

 Where $\alpha$ is a normalization factor.
 In the experiment, we set it to 1.0. \\

 Two critical considerations emerge during the score calculation process.
 First, The time window must be carefully selected.
-For each trajectory, we partition it using a sliding time window and select the highest score among all segments as the trajectory's overall score.
-This approach addresses a key challenge in real-world experiments like bouncing balls, where fluctuations near bouncing points create large standard deviations and low scores.
-By using the highest score across all segments, we effectively capture the most stable portion of the trajectory.
+For each trajectory, we partition it using a sliding time window and select the highest score among all segments as the overall score of the trajectory.
+This approach addresses a key challenge in real-world experiments such as bouncing balls, where fluctuations near bouncing points create large standard deviations and low scores.
+Using the highest score across all segments, we effectively capture the most stable portion of the trajectory.

-In our experiments, we set the time window length between 10\% and 25\% of the total trajectory duration.
-Specifically, for real videos, we use $t_{window} = L_{trajectory}/10$, while for generated videos, we use $t_{window} = L_{trajectory}/4$.
-This difference in window size is necessary because generated videos have much shorter total durations - using $t_{window} = L_{trajectory}/10$ would result in trajectory segments that are too short for meaningful analysis.

-Second, proper scaling is essential: since the trajectory coordinates are recorded in pixel space rather than real-world 3D coordinates, a precise coordinate transformation to physical units is required.
-Notably, improper scaling can significantly impact the total energy calculations.
+In our experiments, we set the time window length equal to 25\% of the total trajectory duration.
+Specifically, we use $t_{window} = L_{trajectory}/4$.
+In addition, proper scaling is essential: since the trajectory coordinates are recorded in pixel space rather than real-world 3D coordinates, a precise coordinate transformation to physical units is required.
+In particular, improper scaling can significantly impact the total energy calculations.
 Third, we need to be careful not to choose the range when the mean of the selected physical invariant is near zero.
-The absolute value of mean of the selected physical invariant should be equal to or greater than a threshold of 10 times of standard deviation:
+The absolute value of the mean of the selected physical invariant should be equal to or greater than a threshold of 10 times the standard deviation.

 so it can be neglected that the influence of mean energy/acceleration is near zero.
-In the experiment, if $|C_{mean}| \geq C_{threshold}$, we calculate the Physical score as defined in Eq.~\ref{eq:Physical_score}.
-Otherwise, we use the following Eq.~\ref{eq:Physical_score_absolute} that takes the absolute standard deviation rather than the relative standard deviation.
+In the experiment, if $|C_{mean}| \geq C_{threshold}$, we calculate the Physical score as defined in \eqn{eq:Physical_score}.
+Otherwise, we use the following \eqn{eq:Physical_score_absolute} which takes the absolute standard deviation rather than the relative standard deviation.